 - Go on a cycle tour to visit local villages – just watch out for wandering elephants!

 Livingstone, Zambia is a beautiful, rural town that many call “the real Africa.”
-Just a stone’s throw away from one of the Seven Natural Wonders of the World – Victoria Falls.
-Livingstone is the ultimate playground for those who love adventure sports, wildlife and the great outdoors.
-Whether you bungee jump, swim in ‘Devil’s Pool’, white water raft down the Zambezi or just enjoy a breath-taking sunset, you will experience things that only Livingstone can offer!
+Just a stone’s throw away from one of the 7 Natural Wonders of the World – Victoria Falls – Livingstone is the ultimate playground for those who love adventure sports, wildlife and the great outdoors.
+Whether you bungee jump, swim in the ‘Devil’s Pool’, white water raft down the mighty Zambezi or just enjoy a breath-taking sunset, you will experience things that only Livingstone can offer!
 Don’t worry, you will certainly not miss out on wildlife.
 There are many national parks where you can observe lions, rhinos, hippos, crocodiles, elephant and giraffes and often, we spot some of these animals along the road on our way to project!

 You’ll be staying in a private volunteer house within the popular and welcoming Livingstone Backpackers.
 You will have access to a lovely swimming pool, lounge, BBQ and bar area.
 Your accommodation is a 5 minute walk away from Livingstone’s town center, which has many stores and a great selection of cafes and restaurants.
 You won’t want to leave your “new home” as the staff will become your new family!

 ARRIVAL DAY: Monday

 Our staff will be waiting eagerly to receive you at Livingstone Airport when you arrive.
 We’ll transport you to Livingstone Backpackers, the volunteer accommodation, where you will be inducted to prepare for your volunteering experience the following day.
 After a day of settling in, we’ll have a team meeting so you can meet all your fellow volunteers.
 That night, we’ll host an ever-romantic movie night under the Zambian starry night.

 Day 2: Tuesday